Number6174/StreamOverlord/README.md

 * Various timers
   * General countdown timers
   * Extensible timers used for marathon type streams where events modify the time remaining
+* Support for special events like Twitch's Hype Train
+* Configuration via JSON

+# Developer Information

+This project is laid out roughly in accordance to the [Pitchfork conventions](https://github.com/vector-of-bool/pitchfork)

+Project dependencies:
+* QT5